 The Hex House, designed by Architects for Society, is a shelter that can be rapidly deployed that aims to provide an “affordable, dignified, and comfortable space.”
 In addition to being used for emergency shelters, it was designed for long-term housing.
 Due to its hexagonal shape, the unit is modular, and several can be arranged next to each other or joined for enhanced thermal performance.
 Interview with designer

 The system also allows the inhabitants to be part of the design process by giving them the power to compose the prefabbed components into custom modular spaces.
-This not only further reduces the overall process, associated time and money, it also gives them a sense of ownership.
-The home’s ability to be easily modified with minimal disruption gives families the capacity to expand their space over time, as they grow.
-Adding sustainable features like solar panels, passive cooling, rainwater harvesting and biogas toilets give families more independence and operational savings.
+This further reduces the overall process, associated time and money, and gives them a sense of ownership.
+The home’s ability to be easily modified with minimal disruption gives families the capacity to expand their space over time as they grow.
+Adding sustainable features like solar panels, passive cooling, rainwater harvesting, and biogas toilets give families more independence and operational savings.
 Interview with representative

 This product is a prototype.

 Architects for Society is currently developing plans with international agencies for a distribution strategy.
 Interview with representative